Equip yourself to work as a professional interpreter and/or translator on this highly respected master's, which can include a training opportunity.

 - People’s Insurance of China

-- United Nations in Geneva, Vienna and New York
+- United Nations in Geneva, Vienna, Nairobi and New York

-Many graduates have also worked at universities in Mainland China, Hong Kong and Taiwan.
+Many of our graduates work as freelance interpreters/translators in Mainland China, Hong Kong, Taiwan, United Kingdom and the United States.
+Some have also worked at universities in Mainland China, Hong Kong and Taiwan.